Inside SAP SD pricing: from configuration to real-world order execution

 A sequence of access is a search strategy that is attached to the condition type.
 It informs SAP what order to seek out an appropriate condition record.
 A typical access sequence for customer pricing might check first for a customer-and-material specific record, then fall back to a price list record, and finally to a material-only record.
 The first access to find an exact match is the winner; the subsequent attempts are ignored.

-A condition table specifies the basic structure of a condition record — the combinations of fields (customer material, customer organization, plant, and others) is the only way to identify a price.
-When a SAP consultant creates a condition record in VK11, they insert the data within one of these tables.
+A condition table specifies the basic structure of a condition record.
+The combinations of fields (customer material, customer organization, plant, and others) is the only way to identify a price.
+When a consultant for pricing creates a conditional record in VK11, they insert the data within one of these tables.

 The three items are incorporated into the pricing process in creating a customisation (transaction OVKK assigns a procedure to a sales zone and a document-based pricing procedure).
 At that point, every sale order made in that particular context follows the defined procedure in a way that is automatic.